thegetty/quire-docs/CONTRIBUTING.md

 # Quire Documentation Contributor Guidelines

+>**All are welcome.** As an open-source community, Quire is committed to providing a safe, welcoming, transparent, and inclusive environment for all our community members and those wishing to become involved.
+Please see our **[Code of Conduct](https://github.com/thegetty/quire/blob/main/CODE_OF_CONDUCT.md)** for more on the expectations and protections for our community members.

 **Thank you for your interest in contributing to Quire!**

 Developed by Getty, Quire is a new, multiformat publishing tool available for immediate access and use.
 Quire is in a limited beta, © J. Paul Getty Trust, and not yet released as open-source software. **For a free license to use Quire, please complete [this form](http://bit.ly/quire-signup).**